ryan-roemer/loose-bits/_posts/2011-12-09-sphinx-twitter-bootstrap-theme.md

 I would really like to use Bootstrap as the underlying UI framework.
 Fortunately, Sphinx supports custom theme plugins, so spent a couple of days hacking, and created the "[bootstrap][sbt_gh]" Sphinx theme, which is now available on GitHub.

 To show all of the coolness of bootstrap and Sphinx, I've put up a simple [demo][sbt_demo] as well, which is just a skeleton site with the readme file rendered as content.

-Here is a a sneak peek:
+Here is a sample:

 [![Sphinx Bootstrap Theme Demo][img_sbt_teaser_th]][img_sbt_teaser]
 [img_sbt_teaser_th]: {{ img_dir }}/sbt_teaser_thumb.png